PATIENT SUPPORT PROGRAM

 • Help you enroll patients in My VYVGART Path

-• Conduct a benefit verifications for your patients
+• Conduct benefit verifications for your patients

 • Confirm a patient's insurance plan coverage